-- Including present donations amounts in your forms.
+- Including pre-set donations amounts in your forms.

 - Creating a mobile-friendly donation form.

-Keep in mind that your donors are looking for convenient ways to give, so creating a process that takes just a few steps is the best way to ensure that donors complete your donation process.
+Keep in mind that your donors are looking for convenient ways to give, so creating a process that takes just a few steps is the best way to ensure that donors complete their donations.

 Finally, once you’ve optimized your donation forms, it’s important to make them easy to find on your nonprofit’s website.
 Place “Donate Now” buttons in prominent places throughout your website.

 Takeaway: Creating a user-friendly donation page should be a priority as you improve your nonprofit website.